jpruiz114/widgets/ContactForm/README.md

-var language = window.navigator.userLanguage || window.navigator.language;

-Composer for the libraries
+Composer for the backend libraries
 Bower for the frontend libraries

 To download composer: